cloudmesh-community/book/chapters/bigdata/applications/lifestyle.md

-We give a general discussion of recommender systems and point out that they are particularly valuable in long tail of tems (to be recommended) that arenot commonly known.
+We give a general discussion of recommender systems and point out that they are particularly valuable in long tail of tems (to be recommended) that are not commonly known.
 We pose them as a rating system and relate them to information retrieval rating systems.
 We can contrast recommender systems based on user profile and context; the most familiar collaborative filtering of others ranking; item properties; knowledge